Ambii

 Problem Space

-Though millennials are more educated than prior generations, they struggle more financially and are paid less.Young adults have more outstanding debt in larger amounts than the generations before.
+Though Millennials are more educated than prior generations, they struggle more financially and are paid less.Young adults have more outstanding debt in larger amounts than the generations before.

 The education system fails to bring awareness to personal finance and proper budgeting which is key to survive and flourish in the current economy.